 The final scene of Goldfinger features Sean Connery in his second three-piece suit of the series, a charcoal grey woolen flannel.
 Bond believes he’s on his way to meeting the President of the United States, giving Bond a reason to wear the added formality of a waistcoat.
 A flannel suit is also comfortable for an flight, since it’s both comfortably soft and warm.

-The waistcoat has six buttons with five to button.
-The inside of waistcoat and the sleeves share the same navy and white striped lining.
+The waistcoat has six buttons with five to button, so the bottom button is on the waistcoat’s cutaway and is not designed to fasten.
+The inside of waistcoat and the jacket sleeves share the same navy and white striped lining.

 The tie Connery wears is the Fleming Bond favourite: a black knitted silk tie tied in a four-in-hand knot.
 The knitted tie is too casual for this dark three-piece suit, and not appropriate for a meeting with the president.
 A black grenadine tie like Connery usually wears in his other Bond films would go better with the suit and for the occasion.
-His shoes are black.